 You make an indent in the middle of the cookie with the back of your cookie scoop or fingers for the cream cheese mixture.
 If some pours out while adding in the blueberry that’s ok!
 Most of the filling will stay in the center of the blueberry cream cheese cookies.

 Do not skip this step!
 You need the gluten to relax and the butter in the cookie to firm up again.
 That way you get the best chewy texture in your cookie.
-Your cookie will look and taste completely different if you don’t chill it!
-Chill for longer than 30 minutes or overnight for even better flavour and texture.
-The longer it chills, the deeper the flavours get!
+Your cookie will look and taste completely different if you don’t chill!
+Chill for longer than 30 minutes or overnight for even better flavor and texture.
+Make these lemon white chocolate cookies for a no chill cookie recipe.

 Equipment